Sunday, September 15, 2024

 4 x 1 Mono Mixer--A Confidence Builder

-Readers: If you want to build the project featured in today's post, please go to PCBWAY's Community pages--gerber file (main board); gerber for jacks board, front panel gerber, a 3D model of the dual pot (WRL and Freecad formats), KiCAD project/pcb/schematic/library files and a B.O.M. are here.
+Readers: If you'd like to build the project featured in today's post, please go to PCBWAY's Community pages--gerber file (main board); gerber for jacks board, front panel gerber, a 3D model of the dual pot (WRL and Freecad formats), KiCAD project/pcb/schematic/library files and a B.O.M. are here.

 You can also help out this site immensely by checking out PCBWAY using the link here.
 Thanks!